Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 order: 2
 ---

-Many organizations prefer to host Conda packages on private repositories rather that OSS repositories like the [Anaconda OSS Package Repository](repo.anaconda.com) to maintain control over security, compliance, and access management.
+Many organizations prefer to host Conda packages on private repositories rather than OSS repositories like the [Anaconda OSS Package Repository](repo.anaconda.com) to maintain control over security, compliance, and access management.

 ProGet makes it easy to set up a private repository for your Conda packages to publish, store and share your packages internally.